 - You can find out about applying for council housing in Kirklees on our Joining the housing register section.

-- Choosemove advertises both Council and housing association properties.
-You can also apply directly to some housing associations, which are listed on the Applying for a housing association property section.
+- Choose N Move advertises both council and housing association properties.
+You can also apply directly to some housing associations, which are listed in Applying for a housing association property.

 Contact Housing Solutions Service